colhountech/Asteroids2D/01-README.md

 	stage.removeAllChildren();
 ```

 Next, we add the Ship to the stage.
-We position it in the middle of the stage with is half the width and half the height of the canvas.
+We place it in the middle of the stage, which is half the width and half the height of the canvas.

 `x` is how far along the left to right direction, and `y` is how far down the up to down direction, starting in the top left corner as `x = 0` and  `y = 0`.